Rum is nice to sip or mix into Daiquiri & Grog cocktails. It's Passover friendly, being grain-free. Make a cocktail today, no beach required!

 Instructions

-- Combine the water and sugar in a small saucepan and bring to a boil.
+- Combine the water and coarse sugar in a small saucepan and bring to a boil.
 Reduce to a simmer and stir until sugar dissolves, about 2 minutes.
 Immediately take the saucepan off the heat.

-- Let cool, then pour into a container (something clear to show off your nice golden syrup) and store in the refrigerator for up to one month.
+- Let cool, then pour into a container (something clear to show off your nice golden syrup).

 Notes